alphagov/government-service-design-manual/information-security/index.md

 ### Ongoing

-The Assurance and Accreditation work described above is not just about getting a project to launch.
+The Assurance and accreditation work described above is not just about getting a project to launch.
 It also covers the running of the resulting service.
 New threats may emerge or systems and processes change over time.
 Documentation should be kept up-to-date and additional penetration tests organised on a